openshift/runbooks/alerts/cluster-network-operator/NoOvnMasterLeader.md

 This alert is triggered when ovn-kubernetes cluster does not have a leader for more than 10 minute.

+> NOTE: This alert only applies and its only fired in OCP 4.13 or previous
+> releases.

 ## Impact

 When ovnkube-master is unable to elect a leader (via kubernetes lease